Good on Paper: Plot

-As Andrea and Dennis get closer, she and her friend Margot start to question if he is all that he claims.
-Andrea learns Dennis has lied about his house, his sick mother, his job, and his college education.
+The house he claimed was his is inhabited by a Hispanic woman named Denise.
+Andrea and Margot interview his roommates, who confirm his work and college education claims are lies.
 In an attempt to get even, Margot gets Dennis drunk and he passes out.
-Margot and Andrea accidentally injure Dennis, and Andrea confronts him for his lying.
-Andrea later learns that Dennis has taken her to court for kidnapping him.
+Margot and Andrea accidentally injure him, and Andrea confronts him for his lying.
+Dennis later takes her to court for kidnapping him.
 After confronting him again, she is given a restraining order and more fodder for her stand-up routine.